Staff profile - Danielle Chubb

-Danielle Chubb is Lecturer in International Relations in the School of Humanities and Social Sciences.
-Danielle lectures in two core IR undergraduate units as well as teaching into the MA IR postgraduate program.
-Danielle welcomes supervision requests from students looking to focus their Honours or Masters theses on issues surrounding non-state activism, Australian foreign policy, Korea peninsula issues or non-traditional diplomacy.
+Danielle Chubb is Lecturer in International Relations in the School of Humanities and Social Sciences and welcomes supervision requests from students looking to focus their Honours or Masters theses on issues surrounding non-state activism, Australian foreign policy, Korea peninsula issues or non-traditional diplomacy.

 Before starting at Deakin in 2012, Danielle spent time as a Research Fellow at the Honolulu-based security studies think tank, Pacific Forum CSIS.
 She has also worked as a lecturer at The Australian National University and Hawaii Pacific University, and as a researcher in the Australian Parliamentary Library's Social Policy branch.
 In 2008, Danielle was selected as a delegate for the Rudd government's 2020 Summit, contributing to the group 'Australia's future security in a rapidly changing world'.

 Danielle’s main research interests are the policy dynamics of the Korean peninsula, the role of non-traditional actors in security arenas, and Australian foreign policy in the Indo-Pacific.
 Her current research project looks at alternative modes of engagement vis-à-vis the security issues that accompany current international approaches to North Korea.

 Danielle's first book, Contentious activism and inter-Korean relations, was published by Columbia University Press in 2014.
 The book was officially launched by the Hon Michael Kirby AC CMG.
 The book examines the role played by political activists in shaping the discussion of inter-Korean relations as they pursue the separate yet connected agendas of democracy, human rights, and unification.

 - Doctor of Philosophy, Australian National University, 2010